1Cervical Retraction

 - Complete as per Physiotherapist guidelines.

-- Keep your pelvis neutral and your core gently engaged to prevent any excessive arching of the lower back.
+- Keep your core gently engaged and avoid arching your lower back.